annotorious/project-website-source/content/annotorious/api-docs/annotorious.md

 anno.loadAnnotations(url);
 ```

-Loads annotations from a JSON file.
+Loads annotations from a JSON URL.
 The method returns a promise, in
 case you want to perform an action after the annotations have loaded.

 ```javascript